eduardofmarcos/GoBarber/README.md

 # GoBarber

-A NodeJS API project of a Barber Shop from RocketSeat GoStack BootCamp
+A Node.js API project of a Barber Shop from RocketSeat GoStack BootCamp

+###Features:

+CRUD operations on:

+* Register Users
+* Register Providers
+* Register Apointments
+* Register Schedules
+* Log in sessions using token JWT
+* Uploading files using Multer and FileSystem
+* Sending notifications to providers using a non-relational database MongoDB
+* Checking available schedule
+* Sendind Cancellation and New Orders e-mails to deliveryman using NodeMailer and bee-queue/Redis to gain performance

 ### Built with:

 * docker
 * mongoDB
 * postgres
+* redis:alpine

 ##### Dependecies: